-Before installing or servicing system, always turn off main power to system.
+Before installing or servicing system, always turn off main power to system and install lockout tag.
 There may be more than one disconnect switch.
 Turn off accessory heater power switch if applicable.

 CUT HAZARD

 Failure to follow this caution may result in personal injury.